 So, if you want to avoid declining commissions in a "Me Too" business, you must be able to differentiate in another way.
 In a "Me Too" business, you cannot differentiate based on the "Big Things" because everyone does the big things!
 So you must do many little things your competition does not do.
-In e-PRO we stress, "It's the little things that make a difference."
+We stress, "It's the little things that make a difference."

-- Speed: Think of fast food and 24 film developing.
+Speed: Think of fast food and 24 films developing.
 The quicker you can take care of the administrative aspects of a purchase or sale, the more valuable you are.

-- Convenience: Think of Seven Eleven stores.
+Convenience: Think of 7-Eleven stores.
 Also, remember that people will often pay a premium for convenience.
 What do you do for the convenience and comfort of your clients?